 Initially, about 30,000 reference compounds with known MMPs blocking activity were obtained from the CHEMBL database.
-The compounds have been filtered to leave only those possessing moderate and high activity against MMPs that narrowed down a set to 7,085 compounds.
-At the next step, a similarity search of the reference set has been performed against the Life Chemicals HTS Compound Collection, employing 2D molecular fingerprints and two similarity metrics (Tanimoto > 0.75).
-Afterwards, the Lipinski’s Rule of Five filters were applied to leave only drug-like compounds.
-In addition, PAINS compounds, as well as those with "bad" and reactive groups, have been discarded.
+The compounds were filtered to keep only those possessing moderate and high activity against MMPs, and that narrowed down a set to 7,085 compounds.
+In the next step, the similarity search of the reference set was performed against the Life Chemicals HTS Compound Collection, employing 2D molecular fingerprints and two similarity metrics (Tanimoto > 0.75).
+Afterward, Lipinski’s Rule of Five filters were applied to include only drug-like compounds.
+In addition, PAINS compounds and those with "bad" and reactive groups were discarded.

 - 1,2-dihydroxy-3-keto-5- methylthiopentene dioxygenase

 - 72 kDa type IV collagenase